joaomcarlos/SymlinkChanger/README.md

 App Name: SymlinkChanger (or what ever you want really) Script Type: PHP
 Script Path : Press "Select..." and navigate to the SymlinkChanger.php you edited earlier.

+Output: None (dont need any other output than GUI)

 Uncheck "Remain running after initial execution", all other checks its ok to leave default.

 Identifier: "org.silent.SymlinkChanger"